 The second indicator, 'Number of fatalities as a result of work-related injuries and work-related ill health', includes both permanent and temporary colleagues as well as colleagues operating at our sites.
-This metric accounts for fatalities resulting from both work-related injuries and work-related ill health.
+This metric accounts for fatalities resulting from both work-related injuries and work-related ill health date), minus the total number of days of leave of absence and time off.